 The first week Meera arrived in Boston, I took her to the children’s Park at the end of our street.
 Thought she’d be shy and I was ready to coax her, but was I surprised.
-It took her 2 seconds to survey the environs before she attacked the stations and ricochet’d all over the place.
+It took her 2 seconds to survey the environs before she attacked the stations and ricochet’d all over.
 She HAD to try everything in this Park … now!

 A few Meera posts: